 I am an anthropologist and political ecologist from El Salvador.
-I earned my PhD in anthropology from the University of North Carolina at Chapel Hill, where I currently work as a lecturer
+I am a UC President’s Postdoctoral Fellow in the Department of Geography at the University of California, Berkeley.

-I specialize in urban political ecology and critical development studies, with a focus on global land politics.
-I am interested in how struggles over the meaning and materiality of land shape different dimensions of human experience, from the satisfaction of basic needs like food, water, and housing to more abstract ideas about property, sovereignty, and self-determination.
+I specialize in urban political ecology and critical development studies, with a focus on land politics and the urban-rural interface.
+I am interested in how struggles over land shape different dimensions of human experience, from the satisfaction of basic needs like food, water, and housing to more abstract ideas about property, sovereignty, and self-determination.

-My first book project, tentatively titled, Forests of Speculation: Land, Urbanization, and the Birth of Real Estate Populism in El Salvador, explores the relationship between global real estate markets and environmental conflict in Nuevo Cuscatlán, a rural district whose forested lands have been targeted for peri-urban gentrification.
-Moving beyond essentialist narratives about local corruption, the book analyzes how decades of market-oriented territorial policies reimagined the place as a stock of property assets for speculative investment, triggering a process of resource grabbing that laid the groundwork for the rise of authoritarian populism.
+My first book project, tentatively titled Forests of Speculation: Land, Power, and the Birth of Urban Extractivism in El Salvador, explores the relationship between real estate markets and environmental conflict in Nuevo Cuscatlán, a coffee-producing town undergoing rapid urbanization.
+Moving beyond reductionist narratives about local corruption, the book examines the territorial policies that transformed the coffee forest into a global urban frontier, triggering processes of environmental dispossession and planting the seeds of what I call real estate populism, a form of populist politics that capitalizes extensively on the commodification of land.

 CONTACT